adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 4. Device Fingerprinting
       * **Definition:**

          A fingerprint is a trace of the information left by someone.
-It is a well-known term in various bio- metric applications such as personal identification, access control, and security.
+It is a well-known term in various bio-metric applications such as personal identification, access control, and security.
 When computers, networks, and security are discussed, it is referred to as a digital fingerprint, browser fingerprint, Device Fingerprint/Fingerprinting (DFP), or machine fingerprint - [Kumar et al.](https://dl.acm.org/doi/10.1145/3584944)

       * Why use it?
         * Prevents bot attacks and automated fraud in decentralized networks